hemeac/kiwiTechTree/README.md

 Reshuffled tech nodes.
 Cost rebalance, generally costs and entry costs of engines has been increased.
 In some cases, have also modified the efficiency and thrust as an attempt to differentiate the engines from Near Future and stock performance.
 Name changes for many solid rocket boosters and engines.
 If BetterSRBs is installed, it will also adapt the configs to Knes Boosters.
 Cargo pods have had strict ore/crystal requirements removed in favor of B9 Cargo switches if SSPX is installed to make them more versatile outside of Crystal production ISRU chain introduced in Knes.
 In addition to the standard structural and engine upgrades, three "system" upgrades are added included the ATV 2.5m, STEAM 1.25m and Lifting Bodies such as the Hermes.

 ## Kraken Science 1.0
 Reshuffled tech nodes of science tech and cost rebalancing.
-Placed Kraken Juice related parts in a far future tier and significantly increased costs.
+Placed Kraken Juice related parts in deprecated node.

 ## KOOSE 2.0.5
 Reshuffled tech nodes.
 Slight cost rebalancing.